 When a new bill comes in, it brings you to the bill pay screen.
 This is what it looks like for your typical bill:

 There are four parts to this screen.
 The top row shows you the amount of the bill.
 You can either pay the full amount, the minimum amount, or some other custom amount.
+I always recommend paying the full amount for any bill.

 The second row allows you to pick the day you’d like to pay your bill.
 You can schedule the bill to be paid immediately or schedule it for any time in the future.
 I usually schedule the bill payment to occur one to three days before the due date.

 The third row allows you to pick which payment account you’ll use to pay your bill.
 You know how some billers charge a fee if you pay using a credit card or some other payment method?
-Prism warns you in advance if you use a payment method that has a fee My tip – just pick the bill payment method that doesn’t cost you anything.
+Prism warns you in advance if you use a payment method that has a fee.
+My tip – just pick the bill payment method that doesn’t cost you anything.

 Finally, when you’re ready to pay, you simply swipe down on the screen to schedule your payment.
 That’s it!
 Prism notifies you that your bill payment has been scheduled and it handles the rest from there.